 HAWAII MILITARY LIFE is a NEW 2017 group.
 We try to look for a lot of FREE events or discounts for Military.
 We also post PCS instructions, shipping a car dealing with pets, BAH, and anything related to Military commands in Hawaii.
 This group is NOT FOR PROFIT so we are REAL DoD families helping each other.
 You can search through our Facebook site using key words on the left column. https://www.facebook.com/groups/1483172141727626/

 Register for the Mil spouse preference at your base personnel office.
-You can be put on priority placement for jobs you qualify for but you have a 2 year window for which to do this from your orders start date.
+They can put you on priority placement for jobs you qualify for but it's important to note you have a 2 year window for which to do this from your orders start date.
+You can pre-register in advance of your arrival.

-You can find more info on this here.
+You can find more info on Mil Spouse preference here.

 Thinking of starting your own woman or veteran owned small business?
 Want to learn how to get set up to bid on contracts?
 The Small Business Administration has great information on how to do this.